bilo1967/reBooth/README.md

 - A working [PeerJS server](https://github.com/peers/peerjs-server).
 See [README-PEERJS.md](/README-PEERJS.md) for a hint.
 - One or more STUN servers; you may use a free existing one or setup your own (e.g. [CoTURN](https://github.com/coturn/coturn)).
 - One or more TURN servers; you may buy access to an existing one or set up your own (e.g. [CoTURN](https://github.com/coturn/coturn)).
-You may try without a TURN server but users behind a symmetrical NAT won't be able to use ReBooth.
+You may try without a TURN server but users behind a symmetrical NAT (and in general depending on their router and firewall setup) won't be able to use ReBooth.
 - A web server supporting PHP (≥ 5.5), HTTPS and URL rewriting to host your ReBooth installation.
 Here I refer to Apache but any other modern web server should be fine.
 - A writeable directory on this server to store recordings and temporary data.
 - A SMTP server to send invitations (optional but recommended  ).